 It was very hot which was exacerbated by the fact that we were out in the sun for most of the afternoon, with very little shade, as the bike track came down out of rural Veneto to follow the Adige Canal into Verona – bitumen and concrete and no trees.
 Several times during the afternoon, found me lying down on a foot-wide piece of road-side verge, amongst all manner rubbish and some things I can’t bear to think about, in the shade, feeling quite nauseous and about to blow a gasket.

 Our difficulty with the heat today was compounded today by the fact that the tireder we became, the busier the roads as we approached Verona, and we had to negotiate screaming autostradas via lengthy detours and underpasses.
-On top of this, when we finally got there,we discovered that our hotel in Verona was outside of the old town and could only be reached after traversing two motorways – we could see it’s multi-storey edifice like a beacon in the distance – but do you think we could work out how to get to it?
+On top of this, when we finally got there,we discovered that the hotel we had been booked into in Verona was outside of the old town and could only be reached after traversing two motorways – we could see it’s multi-storey edifice like a beacon in the distance – but do you think we could work out how to get to it?
 Finally we made it to our room in the Hotel Leon D’Oro.

-I chucked my cycling shorts in the bin – never wanting to see them, ever again, had a shower, ordered room service and collapsed in bed for about twenty hours – Verona would have to wait.
+The first thing I did was to chuck my cycling shorts in the bin – never wanting to see them again, ever!
+Next, a long, cold shower; ordered room service and collapsed in bed for about twenty hours – Verona, and its delights, would have to wait.
 Fortunately we had booked an extra couple of nights before having to catch a flight back to Athens from Milan.
+(If you go back to DAY 1 – you can see how this story started?)

 Verona – entering the old town through the Porta Nuova

-So relieved to wake up and realise that we had made it and I didn’t have to; get our bags ready for forwarding to the next hotel by 8am, put on my cycling gear, eat another stale croissant that I had found in the bottom of my pannnier when I was starving and miles from anywhere and – more importantly, get back on the bike again and cycle the 75km to Venice – yeah!!
+I was so relieved relieved to wake up and realise that we had made it and I didn’t have to; get our bags ready for forwarding to the next hotel by 8am, put on my cycling gear, eat another stale croissant that I had found in the bottom of my pannier, when I was starving, and miles from anywhere and – more importantly, get back on the bike again and cycle the 75 km to Venice – yeah!!
 Bonjourno Verona!

 Although it was very hot again 38oC, we did our best to see as much as possible – starting out where my memories were kept and walked to the Arena, built by the Romans in1st century AD, and Piazza Bra where it was in full tourist and opera season.
 There is no room in the Arena building to house the lavish sets for each production so they are just kept out in the Piazza – like these props for the upcoming Aida concerts – fortunately it doesn’t rain much at this time of year!
 Verona is an art lovers paradise that rivals Venice – you just need the energy to explore it’s treasures.